 Perhaps the most important relationship in life is the one you have with yourself, so encourage your customers to be good to themselves on a day they otherwise might dread.

-Encourage your followers to post a selfie (or photo of just themselves) on social media and ask them to share one way they’re planning to be kind to themselves on Valentine’s Day.
+Ask your followers to post a selfie on social media and share one way they’re planning to be kind to themselves on Valentine’s Day.
 Offer them the opportunity to treat themselves with a special sale when they flash their selfie in your store.

 Valentine’s Day is about celebrating all kinds of love — including the furry, four-legged, face-licking kind.
 Partner with a local animal shelter and throw a party where customers can meet with adoptable dogs and cats.